GitauHarrison/notes/video_call_app.md

 Flask's `url_for` has been used to help generate the correct URL for `styles.css` and `app.js` files.
 We also need the official release of the _twilio-video.js_ library.
 All these files are added to the base template and are inherited by the home template using the keyword `extends`.

-We will update the styles of our application in `styles.css` as seen below:
+We will update the style of our application in `styles.css` as seen below:

 ```css
 .video_container {